A simple model for entangled photon generation in resonant structures: Derivation of the simple model describing two-photon generation in an etalon

-While the quantum formalism expounded above offers a rigorous description of SPDC with the etalon effect, it can be computationally intensive and complex.
+While the rigorous quantum formalism expounded above offers a rigorous description of SPDC with the etalon effect, it can be computationally intensive and complex.
 However, under specific conditions, it is possible to instead use a simplified semi-classical model.
 Specifically, in the low-gain regime, photon-pair generation can be linearly decoupled from the filtration effects of a resonator.
-The two processes - generation and filtration - can be treated multiplicatively.
+The two processes -- generation and filtration -- can be treated multiplicatively.
 The generation of the photon pairs can be modeled identically to that in a non-resonant thin film, while the spectral filtering effect of the etalon can be included as a modulation of the photon pair spectrum.
-The spectral filtering effect, $S$, (from \Cref{eq:linearDecoupling} in the main text) is described here, whereas the non-resonant probability of generating a photon pair, $P$, is described in the following section.
+We derive this simplified model from the rigorous one presented in \Cref{app:NLModel}.
+The spectral filtering effect, $S$, (from \Cref{eq:linearDecoupling} in the main text) is described here, whereas the non-resonant probability of generating a photon pair, $P$, is described in \Cref{app:freqAngSpectrum}.

-Consider the same nonlinear etalon described in the previous section.
-The spectral filtering effect of the etalon can be described by a modulation of the photon pair emission probability by the classical etalon spectral profile for the source inside the etalon.
-Specifically, we can write the probability amplitudes of each photon pair detection scheme as
+The simplified model describing two-photon generation in an etalon requires that the process occurs in the low-gain regime.
+This requirement places a condition on the parametric interaction term [\Cref{eq:ParametricInteractionTerm}], i.e. $|\beta^{(\pm)}|^2\ll1$, and this primarily limits the range of resonant pump intensities for which the model holds.
+This assumption allows us to simplify the gain term, $\gamma^{(\pm)}$.
+To do so, we consider two detuning limits and derive the form of the scattering matrix, which is identical for both limits.
+In the case of large detuning ($\Delta^2/4 \gg |\beta^{(\pm)}|^2$), we can rewrite the gain term as $\gamma^{(\pm)} \approx i\Delta/2$.
+This assumption then allows us to simplify the interaction matrix terms introduced in \Cref{eq:w11,eq:w22,eq:w12,eq:w21}:

+It is easy to show that these equations also hold in the case that $\Delta/2\ll 1$.
+Therefore, we can write the simplified interaction matrix as Now, we can calculate a simpler version of the scattering matrix using \Cref{eq:scatteringMatrix}, and the spectral densities associated with different emission directions can be calculated using \Cref{eq:St,eq:Sr,eq:Str,eq:Srt}.
+The resultant large analytical equations can be algebraically reduced to simple, digestible expressions, assuming that $\beta^{(\pm)}\ll1$.
+When fully expanded, the analytical expressions contain terms scaled by various powers of $\left[\beta^{(\pm)}\right]^2$ -- terms scaled to higher order than $\left[\beta^{(\pm)}\right]^2$ are ignored.
+The simplified model is therefore accurate to $\mathcal{O}\left(\left[\beta^{(\pm)}\right]^4\right)$.